quixio/quix-streams/docs/features/streaming-context.md

 data source is bundled in the same scope.
-This supports, among other things, [automatic horizontal scaling](/sdk/features/horizontal-scaling) of your models when you deal with a undetermined or big number of data sources.
+This supports, among other things, [automatic horizontal scaling](/sdk/features/horizontal-scaling) of your models when you deal with a undetermined or large number of data sources.

 ![Horizontal scalability using Quix SDK](../images/QuixSdkScaling.png)